iarwain/ggj2021/readme.txt

 A Global Game Jam 2021 by Aumniez & Iarwain.

-Can be played in solo (high score mode, with random auto-shuffle) or multiplayer.
+Can be played in solo (high score mode, with random auto-shuffle) or up to 4 players
+(fast-paced real-time competitive mode).

 Frank Brizuela
 Romain Killian